Skadic/MA_BlockTrees/expose/01_introduction.typ

 We will implementing in C++ using OpenMP#urlfootnote("https://www.openmp.org/", [30.05.23]) for parallelism.
 The concurrent hash map implementation#urlfootnote("https://github.com/TooBiased/growt", [30.05.23]) to be used is by Maier et al. @maier_concurrent_2019.
-For compressed vectors, Patrick Dinklage's implementation will be used#urlfootnote("https://github.com/pdinklag/word-packing", [30.05.23]) and Florian Kurpicz' implementation#urlfootnote("https://github.com/pasta-toolbox/bit_vector", [30.05.23]) #todo[cite florian's paper] for bit vectors with rank and select support.
+For compressed vectors, Patrick Dinklage's implementation will be used#urlfootnote("https://github.com/pdinklag/word-packing", [30.05.23]) and Florian Kurpicz' implementation#urlfootnote("https://github.com/pasta-toolbox/bit_vector", [30.05.23]) @kurpicz_engineering_2022.
-Our block tree implementation will be compared to the one by Manuel Cáceres'#urlfootnote("https://github.com/elarielcl/MinimalistBlockTrees", [30.05.23]).
+Our block tree implementation will be compared to the one by Manuel Cáceres#urlfootnote("https://github.com/elarielcl/MinimalistBlockTrees", [30.05.23]).
 We will test all implementations on large, primarily repetitive, texts such as those from the Pizza & Chili corpus#urlfootnote("http://pizzachili.dcc.uchile.cl/", [30.05.23]).

 These are subject to change, in case better-suited alternatives are found or problems arise.